trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 | **Glycerol**    | 0.06314  [Lange](@cite Lange2005)               |
 | **Water**       | 0.07288  [Lange](@cite Lange2005)               |
 | **Mercury**     | 0.486502 [Lange](@cite Lange2005)               |

+### Model configuration

+All surface tension coefficients must be finite and non-negative.
+A zero coefficient disables the fluid-fluid surface force.
+Wall adhesion is controlled independently by the boundary's `adhesion_coefficient`.

+`CohesionForceAkinci` only evaluates the pairwise cohesion and optional wall-adhesion forces.
+It does not require surface normals or `reference_particle_spacing`.
+The full `SurfaceTensionAkinci` model and both Morris models require a surface-normal method.
+When one of these models is selected without an explicit method, `ColorfieldSurfaceNormal()` is used.

+!!! warning "Akinci coefficients in two dimensions"
+    The Akinci cohesion and adhesion kernels use the normalization published for the three-dimensional model.
+In two-dimensional simulations, their coefficients are empirical numerical parameters rather than resolution-independent physical values in N/m.
+Recheck the coefficient when changing particle spacing or smoothing length.

 ### [Akinci-based intra-particle force surface tension and wall adhesion model](@id akinci_ipf)